USS Fletcher (DD-992)

 USS Fletcher (DD-992), the thirtieth Spruance-class destroyer, was part of the first major class of United States Navy surface ships to be powered by gas turbines.
 She was commissioned in July 1980 and was deployed mainly in the western and southern Pacific, but also voyaged to the Indian Ocean and Persian Gulf.
-She was the second ship in the U.S. Navy to bear this name but the first to be named after Admiral Frank Jack Fletcher.
+She was the second ship in the U.S. Navy to bear this name but the first to be named after Admiral Frank Friday Fletcher and Frank Jack Fletcher.
 After her decommissioning in 2004, she was sunk in a torpedo test exercise in 2008.

 Construction

-Designed and built by Ingalls Shipyards of Litton Industries in Pascagoula, Mississippi, USA, Fletcher was a member of the first major class of surface ships in the United States Navy to be powered by gas turbine engines.
+Designed and built by Ingalls Shipyards of Litton Industries in Pascagoula, Mississippi, Fletcher was a member of the first major class of surface ships in the United States Navy to be powered by gas turbine engines.
 Four General Electric LM2500 gas turbine engines, marine versions of those used in DC-10 aircraft, drove the ship at speeds in excess of 30 knots (56 km/h).
 Twin controllable reversible pitch propellers provided Fletcher with a degree of maneuverability unique among warships of her size.